elhb/scripts/walkthrough.md

 ```

 ## 2. Install the STAR aligner
-If you used conda to create yout virtual env just run the following commands to install STAR
+If you used conda to create your virtual env just run the following commands to install STAR
 ```
 conda config --add channels bioconda conda install star --yes